National Travel Survey

 The only annual survey to look at how, why, when and where we travel.

 The National Travel Survey is used by the Government to develop its transport policy and make sure transport plans meet England's travel needs.

 We conduct the National Travel Survey every year.
 It is the only national source of information on where, why, how and how far people travel.

-The latest National Travel Survey report (pdf) was published in August 2020 by the Department for Transport.
+The latest National Travel Survey report was published in September 2021 by the Department for Transport.